 Renew Application Gateway certificates

-At some point, you'll need to renew your certificates if you configured your application gateway for SSL encryption.
+At some point, you'll need to renew your certificates if you configured your application gateway for TLS/SSL encryption.

 You can renew a certificate associated with a listener using either the Azure portal, Azure PowerShell, or Azure CLI: